nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### 1.2.
 What are the functions of **ATAS**?
 Besides being able to store your assignment and event details in a text file, **ATAS** allows you to view your assignment deadlines and event dates in a user-friendly calendar format.
 You can also list down events that are upcoming and assignments that are due in the following week.
 Furthermore, **ATAS** displays the assignment and event details in an easy-to-read format so that you will not miss out any important details at one glance.
 ### 1.3.
 How does **ATAS** solve the problem of our target audience?
 University students often have piles of assignments and events that are difficult to manage and track efficiently. **ATAS** allows students to enter one-liner commands to track these tasks quickly and therefore spend less of their time logging and remembering important dates.
-Furthermore, students can view their upcoming events and assignments due to manage their time wisely and allocate sufficient time to complete these tasks.
+Furthermore, students can view their upcoming events and assignments due, to manage their time wisely and allocate sufficient time to complete these tasks.
 ### 1.4.
 What is this guide for?
 This guide aims to show you how to use **ATAS** by providing examples and step-by-step instructions on all its features.
 The features can be found in [Section 3.
 "Features"](#3-features) section.
 Interested in cultivating a habit of time management and plan your time more effectively?
 Head on to [Section 2.
 "Quick Start"](#2-quick-start) to get started!
 Become a more **ATAS** version of yourself today!